nooowavailable/tunedetectivex/README.md

 ### Disclaimer on Code Generation

-This app was developed primarily using AI tools such as ChatGPT.
+This app was developed primarily using AI tools such as ChatGPT, Gemini, and others.

 ## Features